leettools-dev/leettools/README.md

 % leet flow -t answer -q "How does GraphRAG work?" -k graphrag -l info
 ```

-We can also use any OpenAI-compatible LLM inference endpoint by setting the related
+We can use any OpenAI-compatible LLM inference endpoint by setting the related
 environment variable.
 An example of using the DeepSeek API is described [here](docs/deepseek.md).

 Here is an example output of the `answer` flow: